Adapting scripts to PDB version 3

 A resource is a brush, font, gradient, palette or pattern.

 Formerly, a script passed or received the name of a resource.
 A name is type string.
-Now resources are passed as objects, identified by an opaque integer ID.

 The PDB has methods on superclass Resource.